inngeniuspms/channel-manager/readme.md

 ### Security Credentials

 Each request must include your security credentials within the SOAP header.
 To become a partner and receive your `user` and `password` credentials, please contact `info@inngeniuspms.com`.
+The credentials are the same for all properties and are issued per partner, meaning you can use the same `user` and `password` for all properties you manage.
 You will be asked for your IP addresses so it can be whitelisted.

 The `propertyId` is the unique identifier for your property in the Innconnect system.
 You must be authorized to manage this property.